Robotics-Club-IIT-BHU/ROS-Specialization-22/week1/LinuxCommands.md

 alias cb='codeblocks'
 ## Another macros to run codeblocks with command `cb`
 ```
-Add your favourates to it and make it the most productive experience
+Add your favourites to it and make it the most productive experience

 ### Grep
 Now after learning to locate a file with patterns with `locate` its time to get patterns inside files